-A former BBC TV producer and one of the country’s leading conductors are among those receiving honorary degrees from the University of Birmingham this week.
+A doctor who has been at the forefront of developing world-class treatment for injured military servicemen and women is among those receiving honorary degrees from the University of Birmingham this week.

 The honorary graduands are:

 Professor Sir Keith Porter – Doctor of Medicine

 Professor Keith Porter is Clinical Service Lead for Trauma Services at Queen Elizabeth Hospital Birmingham, one of the leading trauma centres in the UK.
 He qualified from St Thomas’ Hospital in London in 1974 before being jointly appointed at Birmingham Accident Hospital and Selly Oak Hospital in April 1986.
 He was awarded a professorship by University Hospitals Birmingham NHS Foundation Trust, the University of Birmingham and the Royal Centre for Defence Medicine in 2005.

 He remains the UK’s only Professor of Clinical Traumatology and has been at the forefront of developing world-class treatment for injured military servicemen and women over the past 10 years.
 He is chair of the annual International Trauma Conference and was knighted in the 2010 New Year’s Honours List for services to the Armed Forces.

 Professor Sir Julian Le Grand – Doctor of the University